Safe and sustainable personal care products

 Biodegradability—the capacity for biological degradation of materials by living organisms down to base substances—is an integral aspect of building a sustainable future.

-The Organization for Economic Co-operation and Development (OECD) has collected about 150 of the most relevant internationally agreed testing methods used by government, industries, and independent laboratories to identify and characterize potentially hazardous chemicals.
+The Organization for Economic Co-operation and Development (OECD) has collected about 150 of the most relevant internationally agreed testing methods used by government, industries, and independent laboratories to evaluate the safety of the substances for the intended applications.
 This includes Technical Guidelines (TG) OECD 301 and OECD 302 —aerobic biodegradation test determining the biodegradability of a material.
-According to OECD test guidelines, a product’s biodegradability can be classified in the following ways.
+According to OECD test guidelines, a substance’s biodegradability can be classified in the following ways.

-- Inherent, primary biodegradability: The biodegradation is greater than 20% but lower or equal to 60% within 60 days according to TG OECD 301F or biodegradation is greater or equal to 20% but lower or equal to 70% according to TG OECD 302B.
+- Inherent, primary biodegradability: The biodegradation is greater than or equal to 20% but lower than 60% (1) within 60 days according to TG OECD 301F or biodegradation is greater than or equal to 20% but lower than 70% according to TG OECD 302B.

 For more information and details on these classifications visit: https://www.oecd-ilibrary.org/environment/oecd-guidelines-for-the-testing-of-chemicals-section-3-degradation-and-accumulation_2074577x/datedesc#collectionsort